fbpx

 Hooks are bent to begin with; however, misapplied weight can distort the hook in a manner which the mechanism was not intended for, compromising the hook’s integrity.

 Ropes and slings used in the process should be oiled regularly, as dry, brittle ropes will be more prone to breakage.
-Slings should be regularly checked to ensure they are free of cuts, abrasions, and contamination such as oils, chemicals, paint etc. These are all services that SuperService™ provides for our customers.
+Slings should be regularly checked to ensure they are free from cuts, abrasions, and contamination such as oils, chemicals and paint.
+These are all regular services that SuperService™ provides for our customers.

 Super-tip: Always listen for changes in the noises that your crane, hoist, or related equipment makes during usage – this could indicate a breakdown or corrosion in parts.

 Your machine’s health is paramount to its output and the success of your business.
 A machine not working to its full potential is costing you time and money.
-The team at SuperService™ are here to ensure this doesn’t happen and will work with you to keep you moving.
+The proactive team at SuperService™ is here to ensure this doesn’t happen and works with you to keep you moving.

-Give us a call to discuss your specific crane or hoist servicing and maintenance needs.
-We have a dedicated Brisbane workshop or mobile technicians available in Brisbane and the Greater Brisbane region and can create a unique service and maintenance plan for your machinery.
+Give us a call to discuss your specific crane or hoist maintenance and repair needs.
+We have a dedicated Brisbane workshop and mobile technicians available in Brisbane and the Greater Brisbane region, ready to create a unique service and maintenance plan for your machinery.

 Call SuperService on 1300 895 895 or visit www.sservice.com.au